 The music industry has been one of the hardest hit industries of the long-lasting and ongoing Covid-19 restrictions.
 Luckily, the pandemic doesn’t prevent artists from making and recording new music.
-While waiting for live concerts to return to the UK, these new releases from up-and-coming Norwegian musicians bring hope of a brighter tomorrow.
+While waiting for live concerts to return to the UK, we look ahead to these up-and-coming names in Norwegian music in 2021 to bring hope of a brighter tomorrow.

 The British fascination for Norwegian artists has increased with the international success of the likes of AURORA and Sigrid.
 But it’s not just the big names that are contributing to the positive trend; the Norwegian music industry’s export facilitator and promotional organisation Music Norway reveals how the UK has been a focus for a long time.